-In a study of 36 neighbourhood watch schemes, 56% showed a positive outcome in terms of crime reduction.
-With the effort of creating a neighbourhood watch scheme, you want to give it the best chance of success – enter maps!
+In a study of 36 neighborhood watch schemes, 56% showed a positive outcome in terms of crime reduction.
+With the effort of creating a neighborhood watch scheme, you want to give it the best chance of success – enter crime maps!

 But let’s take a strategic look at your suburb’s safety.
 Considering the amount of effort that goes into putting a neighborhood watch scheme together; you want to ensure that you are getting the most bang for your buck.
 Here are some questions that need answering: Are you patrolling in the right place?
 Are your patrols having an effect on the local crime?

 Obviously the most fun kind of maps are treasure maps.
 The exciting big red X marks the spot.
 Who wouldn’t want one, or maybe even ten, of those?
 But maps don’t only show the location of treasure chests.
 With the advent of electronic and online mapping techniques, a multitude of uses has emerged.
 This includes directing us from A to B in the car or finding the closest hospital.
 Better yet; the local pizza joint (another kind of treasure).

 Maps are a powerful way to represent spatial information.
 Take a road trip from Johannesburg to Cape Town, South Africa (it’s a worthwhile holiday destination).
 A quick mapping exercise tells us that it’s a 1398-kilometer drive (that’s 868 miles for those of you who have not been lucky enough to grow up with the metric system).
 The map will show you that you are going to travel in a southwest direction.
 It will show you how many towns you will travel through and the attractions on route.
 It even shows that you will travel through a desert before emerging into green Winelands.